Roxxers/supper/readme.md

 > **Note:** Current week is defined during the normal workweeks.
 If the script is run on the weekend (Saturday and Sunday) the script will generate next weeks and label it as such.

+## Requirements

+Supper requires:

+- Python 3.5 <=
+- Admin access to an Org's Office365

+> **Warning:** This guide assumes you are using a UNIX based OS (Linux, Mac OS, etc.).
+If using Windows, god help you.

 ## Pre-Install

 To setup the script, you will need to create an app in your organisation Azure Active Directory.
 You can find the app registration page [here](hhttps://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps).